Mohammed Hussain: Practice matches in Northern India

 India played her first game of the Indian tour against Delhi Select XI.
 India lost 1–4, even though Delhi XI was never considered a great team.
 The unexpected win is sometimes blamed on Sardar Mohammed Hussain for playing as inside-right, a position in which he had never played before.
 India won the next two matches against Jhansi Heroes and Bhopal State XI easily.

 Practice matches in Northern India

 India won the three matches against Madras Indians, All Madras and Bangalore without any problem.
 Hussain played in all these matches.

 Pre-Olympic practice matches in Germany

 India played eight practice matches before the Olympics.
 Hussain played in five of those matches.
 India remained undefeated.

 Olympic matches

 Hussain played against Hungary.
 He was rested in the next match against the US.
 India had easy wins against Japan and France later.
 He was part of both the matches.
 After the match he and the team were guests of the Berlin Mosque Committee with an invitation to take tea with the members.
 A long speech tracing the history of the Olympic Games and India's part therein was given by the President, and translated afterwards into the German and Arabic languages.
 India won the final against Germany's team 8–1.

-After the Olympics

-In his book The World's Hockey Champions 1936, Mirza Masood mentions a song sung by Mohammed Hussain at Konigssee, a favourite resort of Hitler on weekends.
-He writes "At the request of some of the members, Mohammad Hussain sang two love songs in Urdu in his clear, melodious voice.
-The songs took us far away from the scenic beauty of the Bavarian lake to India and her people.
-Isn't it strange that when we were enjoying the most the sight of the beautiful lake, a mere song put into oblivion what was so impressive a moment before, and carried us on the wings of imagination to the people whom we had long left behind?
-Such is the strong tie of the motherland!"